-May 1, 2017 DOI Secretary Zinke issues Secretarial Order 3350 to direct BOEM and BSEE as to how to implement the president’s Executive Order.
-With regard to leasing, Zinke directed BOEM to initiate the development of a new Five Year Outer Continental Shelf Oil and Gas Leasing Program.
+May 1, 2017 DOI Sec.
+Zinke issues Secretarial Order 3350 to direct BOEM and BSEE as to how to implement the president’s Executive Order.
+Zinke directed BOEM to initiate the development of a new five-year leasing program.

-July 3, 2017 BOEM publishes a notice of the start of a public comment period soliciting information and documents to prepare an expanded 5-year leasing program for 2019-2024.
-Comment period ends Aug.
-17, 2017.
+July 3, 2017 BOEM publishes a request for information and comments to assist the agency in preparing an expanded 5-year leasing program for 2019-2024.

 Jan.
-4, 2018 The Department of Interior releases a draft proposal for a 2019-2024 5-year leasing program that would open most US coastal waters to oil and gas drilling.
-The comment period on the proposed plan ends March 9, 2018.
+4, 2018 The DOI releases a draft proposal for a 2019-2024 5-year leasing program.
 DOI says the draft proposal will open up “over 90 percent of the total OCS acreage and more than 98 percent of undiscovered, technically recoverable oil and gas resources” for oil and gas exploration and production.